alaybey/java-anagram-clever/README.md

 ```
  "Balikci" and "Bicakla" are not
  anagram.
- Because they should be equal to each reverse value.
+ Because they should be equal to each chars of words and with lengths
- Reverse value of "Balikci" is "ickilaB"
 ```

 You can anagram check between two words with `Anagram.class` default constructor.